 Ribavirin may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ribavirin (Copegus)?
+What are the possible side effects of ribavirin?

 - problems with your vision;

-- severe depression, hallucinations, thoughts of suicide or hurting yourself;
+- severe depression, thoughts about suicide, or thoughts about hurting someone else;

-- pale or yellowed skin, dark colored urine, easy bruising or bleeding, confusion, or unusual weakness.
+- signs of serious anemia--pale or yellowed skin, dark colored urine, confusion or weakness; or

 - muscle pain;